+- First the individual variable bindings are processed

+- OIDs translated

+- Values sent to the Runtime

-Received old SNMP data values are translated according to the agent configuration. - 4.
-Recording traps. - With traps that are received, the individual variable bindings are processed first translate OIDs, send values to Runtime and recorded in a list.
-Based on this list, the string for the variable with the list of all content of a trap is generated and sent to Runtime. - 5.
-When Runtime is ended, the driver is sent a command to end. - 6.
+- and recorded in a list.

+Based on this list, the string for the variable with the list of all content of a trap is generated and sent to Runtime.

+- 5. When Runtime is ended, the driver is sent a command to end. - 6.
 The driver runs through its deinitialization and deletes the index that was created in the process.

-7. Creating variables
+7 Creating variables